 - 2 tablespoons apple cider vinegar

-- While mixture boils and reduces, flipping the chicken each few minutes to ensure that they are completely coated and move around pan to ensure glazing and coating.
+While mixture boils and reduces, flip the chicken every few minutes to ensure that they are completely coated and move around pan to ensure glazing and coating.

 When the chicken is cooked completely through (approximately 15 more minutes), remove from heat and serve immediately.